purusoni/ESC-Group-CCR-Handbook/README.md

 HPC has several partitions, each of which offer certain kinds of nodes (actual hardware), out of which the most important ones are:

-- **debug**: for debugging; virtually no queue wait time (Does not have GPUs).
+- **debug**: for debugging; virtually no queue wait time; max 1 hour job time limit.
 Debug partition contains debug nodes.

-- **general-compute**: Main partition; We'll use this most of the time; queue wait time depends on the resources requested and current CCR allocations; jobs are run for the entire duration requested. general-compute partition contain, among others, compute nodes on which we'll run our jobs (programs).
+- **general-compute**: Main partition; We'll use this most of the time; queue wait time depends on the resources requested and current CCR allocations; jobs are run for the entire duration requested. general-compute partition contains compute nodes on which we'll run our jobs (programs).

-- **scavenger**: Scavenge idle GPUs; your job would be cancelled as soon as the GPU owner starts his or her job; quick access to powerful GPUs if your job can be regularly checkpointed (I use this with Weights & Biases Logging). scavenger partition contain, among others, compute nodes on which we'll run our jobs (programs).
+- **scavenger**: Scavenge idle GPUs; your job would be cancelled as soon as the GPU owner starts his or her job; quick access to powerful GPUs if your job can be regularly checkpointed (I use this with Weights & Biases Logging). scavenger partition contains compute nodes on which we'll run our jobs (programs).

 ### Project Storage

 CCR provides storage for faculty groups.
 All members of the group have access to it.
 We currently have 1TB group storage at `/projects/academic/wenyaoxu/`.

-Additinaly, CCR provides 10GB personal storage to each user. located at `/user/<username>/`.
+Additinaly, CCR provides 10GB personal storage to each user, located at `/user/<username>/`.

+If you need more storage please contact Wenyao.

 ## QuickStart